cncf/tag-security/.github/ISSUE_TEMPLATE/unconference.md

 ---

 Description: What's your topic?
+Benefits to Ecosystem: what will attendees learn from the talk that will help them in their cloud native journey?
 Additional info:
 - Reference to supporting material
 - Feel free to delete this section if you don't have more info